Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 Before the rule, carriers regularly loaded vessels using weights that shippers had estimated or simply copied from a previous shipment.
 Underdeclared boxes threw off vessel stowage plans and stability calculations.
 Overstacked or misplaced heavy containers contributed to lost boxes overboard, collapsed stacks, chassis failures during trucking, and crane and lashing accidents at the terminal.
 By forcing a single verified number into the booking, SOLAS gave carriers an accurate basis for stowage and stability, and gave terminals a reliable figure for crane and equipment limits.

-Aspect Method 1: Weigh the Packed Container Method 2: Calculate by Adding Weights
+Aspect Method 1: Weigh the Packed Container Method 2: Sum Item Weights Plus Tare

-How it works Weigh the entire container after it is fully packed and sealed, using a calibrated weighbridge or scale.
-Weigh every item, pallet, package, dunnage, and securing material, then add the container tare weight.
+How it works Weigh the entire packed and sealed container on a calibrated weighbridge or scale.
+Weigh every item, pallet, package, dunnage, and securing material, then add the container tare weight printed on the door.

-Best for Full container loads of a single dense commodity, or any cargo with uncertain weights.
-Palletized or consolidated cargo where each item weight is already documented.
+When to use Full container loads of a single dense commodity, any cargo with uncertain unit weights, and any lane where the weighbridge is on the truck route.
+Palletized or consolidated cargo where each item weight is already recorded, and CFS or warehouse packing operations that track weights at intake.

 Both methods land on the same figure: the total verified weight of the loaded box.
 For full container load shipments where you control the entire container, the choice between methods is yours to make.
 If you want a deeper look at how container sizing affects packing and weight planning, see our guide to shipping container dimensions.